learn-co-curriculum/dsc-statistical-modeling/README.md

 ## Model Generalization

-As the data which is available to us for modeling is finite, the available data needs to be used very efficiently to build and **validate** a model.
+As the data which is available to us for modeling is finite, the available data needs to be used very effectively to build and **validate** a model.
 Validation of the model usually makes the model more **generalizable** for unseen situations.

-Training the model is like infancy stage for humans.
+Training the model is like the infancy stage for humans.
 Examples are presented to the model and the model tweaks its parameters to better understand the data.
 Once the training is over, the model is unleashed upon new data and then uses what it has learned to explain that data.
 This is where problems can emerge.
 If we **over-train** the model on the training data i.e. make the model every detail of shown data, it will be able to identify all the relevant information in the training data, but will fail miserably when presented with the new data.

 We then say that the **model is not capable of generalizing**, or that **model is over-fitting the training data**.